MontaineHOA/CCnR/03_easements.md

-facilitating storm and surface water per the engineering plans approved for this Plat by King County, together with the nght of reasonable access (ingress and egress), to enter said drainage easement for the purpose of inspecting, operating, mamtaming, repamng and improving the drainage facihties contained therein.
-Note that except for the facihties which have been formally accepted for maintenance by King County, maintenance of drainage facihties on private property is the responsibility of the property owner.
+facilitating storm and surface water per the engineering plans approved for this Plat by King County, together with the nght of reasonable access (ingress and egress), to enter said drainage easement for the purpose of inspecting, operating, mamtaming, repamng and improving the drainage facilities contained therein.
+Note that except for the facilities which have been formally accepted for maintenance by King County, maintenance of drainage facihties on private property is the responsibility of the property owner.
-Lot Owners are required to obtain prior written approval from King County Property Services, and any required permits from Kmg County ODES such as clearing and grading, prior to filling, piping, cutting or removing vegetation (except for routine landscape maintenance such as lawn mowing) in open vegetated drainage facilities (such as swales, channels, ditches, ponds, etc)., or performing any alterations or modifications to the drainage facihties contained within said drainage easement.
+Lot Owners are required to obtain prior written approval from King County Property Services, and any required permits from Kmg County ODES such as clearing and grading, prior to filling, piping, cutting or removing vegetation (except for routine landscape maintenance such as lawn mowing) in open vegetated drainage facilities (such as swales, channels, ditches, ponds, etc)., or performing any alterations or modifications to the drainage facilities contained within said drainage easement.
 Structures, fill, or obstructions (including but not hmited to decks, patios, outbuildings or overhangs) shall not be permitted beyond the building setback hne of the public drainage